When to use it

 Last updated

 Scanner was designed to solve the problem of modern log scale.
-In our opinion, traditional log management tools and SIEMs like Splunk Enterprise Security become far too expensive once logs reach high volume.
+In our opinion, traditional log management tools and SIEMs become far too expensive once logs reach high volume.

-If you are ingesting 100GB of logs day into a log management tool like Splunk, you might be spending on the order of $100k per year.
+If you are ingesting 100GB of logs day into a traditional SIEM, you might be spending on the order of $100k per year.
 This is somewhat pricey, but not too terrible.

 At this scale, teams often split their logs into two categories: low volume log sources, and high volume log sources.